InterfaithCoding/GuessNumber/walkthrough.md

 We have to indent all the code we want to put in our while-block.
 We can see this on lines 13-26.

 So when the computer reaches our while-statement it does the following: if the condition evaluates to True (which it does the first time, because the value of guessesTaken is 0), we enter the while-block at line 13 and keep going down.
-Once the program reaches the end of the while-block, instead of going down to the next line, the computer loops back up to the while statement’s line (line 12) and re-evaluates the condition.
+Once the programme reaches the end of the while-block, instead of going down to the next line, the computer loops back up to the while statement’s line (line 12) and re-evaluates the condition.
 As before, if the condition is True the execution enters the while-block again.
 Each time the execution goes through the loop is called an iteration.
 ***

 ####The Player Guesses